Social Media Accessibility Best Practices

 Better yet, invite users with disabilities or impairments to contribute their own ideas and opinions to your content.
 You’ll find their fresh and unique perspectives will resonate with your followers and encourage more of them to chime in on important conversations happening on your social channels.
 And your accessible social content will allow a wider audience to engage with and learn from your growing online community.

-Our Accessible Social Media Experts Are Ready to Help
+Our Social Media Experts Are Ready to Help

-At DBS, we are passionate about digital accessibility, but we understand it’s not always easy for organizations to implement these best practices.
-That’s why our experts are here to consult with your team about social media marketing that is more inclusive and accessible for people with disabilities or impairments.
-Please reach out to our team if you’d like more information about how we can help you get there.
+At DBS, we are passionate about digital accessibility, and we understand it’s not always easy for organizations to implement these best practices.
+Our experts are here to consult with your team about social media marketing that is more inclusive and accessible for people with disabilities or impairments.
+Reach out to our team for more information about how we can help you get there.